Synthetic Programming and Guidelines

 “You always know a Working Joe”

 A Working Joe is not unique or independent.
 It’s not capable of complex problem solving, and is barely capable of simple problem solving.
 You should not do anything to make yourself unique or act in a manner which would differentiate you from another Working Joe.
-This means that any non-regulation clothing (clothing and accessories that you did not spawned with) should be disposed of, or removed and returned as soon as you are able.
+This means that any non-regulation clothing (clothing and accessories that you did not spawn with) should be disposed of, or removed and returned as soon as you are able.
 Working Joes do not have opinions or views on things beyond suggesting a human could assist them with the issue.

 Working Joes are designed as a relaxing role which holds little round impact.
 They are there to add to the immersion and worldbuilding of the atmosphere.